K-12 School and Day Treatment Program

 - Multisensory supports in the classroom including visual and sensory;

-- Clinical and therapeutic supports throughout the day including weekly social
+- Clinical and therapeutic supports throughout the day including weekly social and therapeutic groups.

 Adaptive Skills for People with Emotional Needs (ASPEN)